sychan/kb_sdk_docs/source/tutorial/implement.rst

 Configure your app's output data
 -----------------------------------

 We nearly have a complete app.
-The last step is to take all the result data we defined in ``module_nameImpl#filter_contigs_max`` and add entries for them in our ``module_name.spec`` KIDL type file as well as our ``spec.json`` UI config file.
+The last step has already been added to our "ContigFilter" module.
+If starting from a blank template, you would take all the result data we defined in ``module_nameImpl#filter_contigs_max`` and add entries for them in our ``module_name.spec`` KIDL type file as well as our ``spec.json`` UI config file.

-Add a type entry for our result data in our KIDL file:
+If not there already, add a type entry for our result data in our KIDL file:

 .. code-block:: cpp